-- When you use your mirrors while driving on the road, check quickly.
+When you use your mirrors while driving on the road, check quickly.
 Look back and forth between the mirrors and the road ahead.
-Do not focus on the mirrors for too long.
-Otherwise, you will travel quite a distance without knowing what is happening ahead. - Many large vehicles have curved (convex, "fisheye," "spot," "bugeye") mirrors that show a wider area than flat mirrors.
-This is often helpful, but be aware that everything appears smaller in a convex mirror than it would if you were looking at it directly.
+Don't focus on the mirrors for too long.
+Otherwise, you will travel quite a distance without knowing what's happening ahead.

+Many large vehicles have curved (convex, "fisheye," "spot," "bug-eye") mirrors that show a wider area than flat mirrors.
+This is often helpful.
+But everything appears smaller in a convex mirror than it would if you were looking at it directly.
 Things also seem farther away than they really are.
-It is important to realize this and to allow for it.
+It's important to realize this and to allow for it.
 Figure 2.7 shows the field of vision using a convex mirror.